 The central nervous system (CNS) is the part of the nervous system that includes the brain and spinal cord.
 There are two types or divisions of the nervous system.
 The CNS and the peripheral nervous system (PNS).
 The PNS connects the CNS to sensory organs, other organs of the body, glands, muscles, and blood vessels.
 The peripheral nerves include:

-Multiple Sclerosis (MS) Quick Facts Multiple sclerosis (MS) is a chronic nerve disease in which the body's own immune system attacks the myelin sheath insulating the nerve fibers and the nerves themselves, interrupting the electro-chemical current between the brain and body parts.
+Multiple sclerosis (MS) is a chronic nerve disease in which the body's own immune system attacks the myelin sheath insulating the nerve fibers and the nerves themselves, interrupting the electro-chemical current between the brain and body parts.
 This causes symptoms like incontinence, fatigue, incoordination, mood swings, numbness, and a host of other debilitating problems.
-MS can be treated, but there is no cure for the disease.
+Multiple sclerosis can be treated, but there is no cure for the disease.